 Everyone from Madonna to Britney Spears has been seen wearing greek eye jewelry Turkish Nazar or hamsa based jewelry in pop culture media these days.
 Naturally, this has sparked a fashion craze that finds modern-day, style conscious women looking for all new ways to combine fashion forwardness with today's increasingly strong focus on maintaining a rich spiritual life.

 As a protective barrier, Evil eye jewelry was created to stare back at the eyes of harm.
-Traditionally, these evil eye bracelet or evil eye necklace brought happiness, love, success, and wealth to their keepers.
+Traditionally, evil eye bracelet or evil eye necklace brings happiness, love, success, and wealth to their keepers.
 Evil eye for children: Parents put evil eye beads or evil eye baby pin charms on their newborns in order to preserve their children's potentials and success.
 The eye inspires growth, strength, and good health..

 "Be careful, there are a lot of jealous people out there."

 No matter what you call it, the "evil eye" is unwanted in cultures around the world.
 In Latin American culture, "mal de ojo" is caused when one looks at another with envy and it is believed to inflict injury or bad luck.
 Mothers are especially wary of evil eye and protect their infants by having them wear evil eye bracelets, like this red-beaded one from El Salvador.
 Those who come to admire the baby are also encouraged to touch the child to ward off "mal de ojo."
 Children afflicted with evil eye must be seen by a curandero (healer), who will often perform a ritual which includes passing an egg over the child's body and breaking it into a glass of water.